vaykaushik/user-and-dog-api/README.md

+A live link can be found here: https://react-api-practice.netlify.app/

 **What was the goal of this project?**

 1 - To understand the basics of 'useState' and how it can be used to display relevant data pulled from an API.